 Group Work: We will engage in group work every week during class.
-You will select your group during the first week of class, and groups will remain constant throughout the Quarter.
+During virtual class meetings, your group will be randomly generated using the Zoom platform.
+During in person class meetings, you will work with students seated near you.
+We will be using a seating chart in accordance with campus COVID policies; therefore, you will select your seat assignment (and therefore the other students seated near you) during the first week of in person class meetings.
+It will remain constant throughout the remainder of the Quarter.
 Group work will be graded on completion (not accuracy); however, it is in your best interest to ensure that you are completing your assignment accurately by checking your work with me throughout the group work session.